-I would like to introduce guest blogger Bob Barker, a savvy businessman who lives here in Austin, Texas, and advises CEOs through his company 20/20 Outlook.
-Bob and 20/20 Outlook work with “CEOs and boards to define a clear exit strategy, then craft a vision for growth aligned with the requirements of potential acquirers.”
+I want to introduce guest blogger Bob Barker, a savvy businessman in Austin, Texas who advises CEOs through his company 20/20 Outlook.
+Bob and 20/20 Outlook work with “CEOs and boards to define a clear exit strategy, then craft a vision for growth aligned with the requirements of potential acquirers.

 Is Your Company Geared Up for Growth?